All posts

 Certain trades have natural quiet periods.
 Landscapers slow down in winter.
 Boiler engineers are quiet in summer.
 Use your quiet season to fill the diary with promotions.

 Let existing customers know first.
-A text to your customer list saying "Quieter this month so taking on work at a reduced rate" will often generate 2-3 bookings from people who were already thinking about getting work done.
+A short message to your customer list saying you have availability for a specific type of work can bring back people who were already thinking about getting a job booked.

 11. Build Your Own Website